samuellihn/obsidian-freeview/public/Homogenous System.md

 Simply expressing the system as combinations of the free variables

-Therefore, any linear system that is **not** a homogenous system is a has a solution set which is a **translated** form of a homogenous system
+Therefore, any linear system that is **not** a homogeneous system is a has a solution set which is a **translated** form of a homogeneous system

 ![[Pasted image 20221016222432.png]]